-Again, the time is now for residential solar.
-If this upgrade were to occur in 2023, the residential ITC would be 22%.
+Again, the time is now for residential solar, especially with the recent renewal of the 30% residential ITC.
 If you feel the need, please consult your tax advisor or contact us for assistance specific to your system.

 Randy M. Lucas, CPA